• Skip to main content

 I haven't tried it with gluten-free flour, but if you do, make sure you replace the yogurt with egg to give it a better structure.

-If you don't have raw sugar, white sugar will be fine, simple, and sweet.
+If you don't have raw sugar, white sugar will be a suitable alternative.

 Lately, I've fallen in love with coconut yogurt, and it works brilliantly in the honey almond cake.
 But you can replace it with plain Greek yogurt or even hung yogurt.